 We all know that losing a document is a real pain, especially when they’re government documents!
 From leaving it in an old car to just simply misplacing it, we’ve heard it all.
 Well, that being said, we thought we had heard it all!

 The DVLA have recently updated their system of ordering a replacement V5C logbook, with Julie Lennard the DVLA Chief Executive confirming that “Our online service to replace a V5C is quick and easy to use and means customers will receive their replacement vehicle registration certificate within the week”.
-Since its launch, the service has been used more than 300,000 times by people looking to replace their V5C.
+Since its launch, the service was used 300,000 times by people looking to replace their V5C.

 Lennard continued to say that people shouldn’t be shy regarding explaining why they are in need of a replacement V5C, and we can see why she’s saying this!
-When the DVLA HQ at Swansea took a look at some of the most obscure reasons, they were undoubtedly pretty shocked (and very entertained!).
+When the DVLA HQ at Swansea took a look at some of the most obscure reasons, there were some shocking ones! (but highly entertaining!).

 Here are some of the top reasons for a replacement V5C that the DVLA received: